LaudateCorpus1/jackson-1/README-ATLASSIAN.md

 and don't appear to work correctly with maven.atlassian.com.
 To get around this a deployment script has been created that uses Maven and the `deploy:deploy-file` Mojo directly.

-## Deploying to your local .m2 repo

-This still works using the Ant Maven build:

-* run `ant maven.local.deploy`

 ## Deploying to maven.atlassian.com

 * Set the `IMPL_VERSION` property in `build.xml` (eg. `<property name="IMPL_VERSION" value="1.9.13-atlassian-1" />`)